nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-retention-management/nuxeo-retention-installation.md

 The **NuxeoRecordCleaners** group has been introduced in **LTS 2021-HF07**.

+{{#> callout type='info'}}
+Compliance with SEC-17A4 requires that you do NOT leverage this feature, even if the files will be stored in WORM storage and cannot be deleted during their retention period.
+{{/callout}}

 ## Strict (formerly known as compliance) Mode Specificities

 Strict mode is designed to be used when your Nuxeo instance will be mostly holding records, and when all these records must be compliant with the SEC-17A4 regulation.
-An instance in strict mode used as is comes certified with SEC-17A4, at the cost of some functional limitations.
+An instance in strict mode used as is comes certified as compliant with SEC-17A4, at the cost of some functional limitations.

 ### Secured Storage